Andrea Leadsom has quit the Conservative leadership race and called for Theresa May to be installed as the new Prime Minister.

 Iain Duncan Smith, who backed Leadsom's campaign, said he would now be backing May, and Owen Patterson urged the government to "push on" with appointing her as PM.

 Leadsom had faced criticism over the weekend for comments she made in the press about her rival.
 The South Northamptonshire told the Times that being a mother gave her the "edge" over May, who doesn't have children.
-After a backlash over the comments, Leadsom said she had been misquoted.
+After facing a flood of criticism over the comments, Leadsom said she had been misquoted.

 This morning, Leadsom issued an apology to May, stating that having children has "no bearing on the ability to be Prime Minister".